-Or, use exact phrases of the actions they’ll take, such as “Uploading Your First Video,” “Installing Your Plugin,” etc.
+Or use exact phrases of the actions they’ll take, such as “Uploading Your First Video,” “Installing Your Plugin,” and so on.

 “Show, don’t tell” is the modus operandi of every knowledge base.

-Say a Help Scout customer wants to learn about workflow templates.
+Say a Help Scout customer wants to learn more about assigning conversations.
 This is what they would see:

-You’ll write documentation around the feedback you get, but many companies forget that the process is full-circle—what you write can come back around as a source of insight for your product and marketing.
+Writing effective knowledge base articles is the first step in providing better self-servicing options for your customer, but many companies forget that the process is full-circle — what you write can come back around as a source of insight for your product and marketing.

 In a smart article on the improvements he made to Sifter, Garret Dimon shared how his Docs reporting (screenshot below) turned into an additional channel for finding out where customers were getting stuck:

-Also remember that help content tends to serve as a first contact for prospects.
-If your article on Pricing is seeing a ton of hits, figure out why—is the pricing too confusing on the marketing site?
+Also, remember that help content sometimes serves as a first point of contact for prospects.
+If your article on Pricing is seeing a ton of hits, investigate why that’s the case.
+Is the pricing too confusing on the marketing site?

 So in addition to following the best practices above to create effective, coherent help content, make sure you’re also reviewing your reports regularly to get ideas for how your knowledge base content, marketing, and even your overall product can be improved.
 For more practical help, visit our knowledge base playlist of useful advice and examples.